 - Answer your questions as best we can

 - Inform you about the divorce/dissolution process

 - Explain likely costs and timescales

-Q We both want to get divorced and we know what we want to do with our assets, can you help us with the legal work? yes (although we still have to give you the correct advice and not break any rules-that’s all for your own protection).
+Yes (although we still have to give you the correct advice and not break any rules.
+That is all for your own protection).
 We can generally quote you a fixed fee for a piece of work that appears to be agreed.
-We have no wish to start a fight where there isn’t 1.
+We have no wish to start a fight where there isn’t one.

-Q Will I have to go to Court?
-No. It is very rare for someone to have to attend at Court in an undefended Divorce.
+No. It is very rare for someone to have to attend Court in an undefended Divorce.